-Wedding is more than a ceremony of celebrating union of two in the presence of their families and close friends, it is tradition and culture.
-Let’s explore Vietnamese tradition through a typical morden wedding.
+Wedding is more than a ceremony of celebrating a union of two in the presence of their families and close friends, it is Vietnam’s oldest tradition and culture!
+Let’s explore the beauty of the traditional Wedding of Vietnam.

 A Vietnamese traditional wedding consists of 3 ceremonies: lễ chạm ngõ, lễ ăn hỏi and lễ rước dâu.

 Lễ chạm ngõ

 Lễ chạm ngõ (also known as lễ dạm ngõ, lễ xem mặt) is regarded as a tradition rather than a formality.
 Though it has remained so far since Vietnamese people have a saying “good begin, happy ending”.
 Lễ chạm ngõ is actually a close meeting between two families.
 The groom’s family will pick a date and inform the bride’s family of it with the number of representatives joining the ceremony.
 Normally, each party has no more than 7 persons.

 On the fixed date, the groom’s family will bring a tray of trầu cau (betel leaves and areca nuts) to the bride’s house to officially discuss the marriage of their children as well as preparation for the wedding.